MicrosoftDocs/memdocs/memdocs/intune/user-help/rename-your-device-cpapp.md

 ## Change name in device details

-Complete the following step to rename a device from the Company Portal **Device details** page.
+Select the name of a device in the Company Portal app to edit it directly.

 1. Open the Company Portal app and go to **Devices**.
 2. Select the device you want to rename.